 - The environment is highly stimulating and is conducive to individuals who can maintain, with minimal redirection, intervention, prompting or cueing, and maintain appropriate self-control

 School-age children (rising first graders - rising 7th graders) with disabilities.
-Participants must be a resident of Fairfax County, Falls Church City, or Fairfax City.

 The following steps need to be completed to enroll a child in Summer Programs: